RuberDuck9/ryft-16/README.md

 ### Instructions:

 - IMM [0000000000000000] : immediately store the value typed out in argument 1 to the address specified in argument 3, argument 2 should have NULL as its value
-- CPY [0000000000000001] : copy from address specified in argument 1 or 2 (the argument you chose to not copy from should have NULL as its value) to that specified in argument in 3
+- CPY [0000000000000001] : copy from the address specified in argument 1, argument 2 should be NULL, to that specified in argument in 3
 - ADD [0000000000000010] : add the values held at the addresses specified in arguments 1 and 2 and save it to the address specified in argument 3
 - AD1 [0000000000100010] : add the value typed out in argument 1 and the value held at the address specified in arguments 2, and and save it to the address specified in argument 3
 - AD2 [0000000000100011] : add the value typed out in argument 2 and the value held at the address specified in arguments 1, and and save it to the address specified in argument 3